Work with forms

-Acroforms (traditional forms authored in Acrobat) contain form fields in which you can directly enter data, check boxes, and so on.
-These can be filled in on any platform and edited in Acrobat.
-You cannot edit or remove Acroform form fields on a mobile device.
+Acroforms: These contain form fields where you can directly enter data, check boxes, and more.
+Users can fill the fields from any platform and can edit in Acrobat.
+However, you cannot edit or remove Acroform form fields on a mobile device.

-Fill & Sign forms are simple forms you can create on any platform, including mobile devices.
+Fill & Sign forms: You can create these forms on any platform, including mobile devices.
 Fill & Sign form fields are similar to annotations: you can select a form element from the form tool bar and tap anywhere on the PDF to place it.
 Acrobat also supports adding and editing Fill & Sign form fields.
-Note that you cannot add Fill & Sign fields to an Acroform.

 To clear a field: